Al-Muntafiq

-Al-Muntafiq (المنتفق) was a large Arab tribal confederation of southern Iraq and Kuwait.
+Al-Muntafiq (المنتفق) was a large Arab tribal confederation and semi-centralized Emirate of southern Iraq and Kuwait.
 The confederation's tribes predominantly settled in Iraq's southern provinces and northern Kuwait.

 The confederation is not homogeneous in terms of sect/religion.
+Sociopolitical conditions and intermingling created a mix of Sunni and Shia tribes, with Shiites becoming predominant by the late 18th or early 19th century.

+Therefore, a minority of individual tribes within the confederation are Sunni - most notably the leading Al Sadun clan whom are centered in Iraq but have also settled in smaller portion in Saudi Arabia and Kuwait (an example being Kuwaiti speaker of the National Assembly, Ahmed Al-Sadoun).

-Centuries of intermarriage and intermingling created a mix of Sunni and Shia tribes.
-Therefore, a minority of individual tribes within the confederation is Sunni.
-Overall, it is almost impossible to delineate who is, and who is not part of the Muntafiq.
+Overall, it is almost impossible to delineate who is, and who is not part of the Muntafiq given that the confederation ceased to have political recognition as the Ottoman empire came to an end, and British rule ended tribal power for the establishment of a central monarchy.

+The Iraqi state today recognizes tribal chiefs based on their individual tribes, not based on their affiliation with the historical confederation.
+Accordingly, there is little incentive to document and trace historical relationship to the Muntafiq.

 Present

 The tribe is divided into three main branches: Bani Malik, al-Ajwad, and Bani Sa'id.
 Most of the tribe traces its genealogy to the tribe of Banu 'Uqayl of the large and ancient Banu 'Amir confederation of Najd.
-However, the tribe's traditional leaders are Al-Saadun ("the house of Saadun"), who are said to be Sharifs originating from Mecca, while the al-Ajwad branch is said to partially originate from the ancient Arab tribe of Tayy.
+However, the tribe's traditional leaders are Al-Saadun ("the house of Saadun"), who are said to be Sharifs originating from Mecca and descending from the Muhannā dynasty which ruled Medina starting in c.
+940 when their husaynid ancestor Ubayd Allah Ibn tahir seized the city until the 16th century.
+The al-Ajwad branch is said to partially originate from the ancient Arab tribe of Tayy.
 The Muntafiq tribe was led by Yusuf Beg of the Saadun clan.
-They were traditional rivals of the Dhufir and of Ibn Saud, although Yusuf sometimes co-operated with Ibn Saud.
+They were traditional rivals of the Dhufir, Shammar, Al-Sabah, and of Ibn Saud, although Yusuf sometimes co-operated with Ibn Saud.

 The tribe migrated to Iraq during the Islamic conquests.
-In Ottoman times, the tribe held control over the region of Basrah under Ottoman suzerainty.
-In 1521, they successfully occupied al-Ahsa and al-Qatif (eastern Saudi Arabia today) on the Ottomans' behalf, before being expelled by Banu Khalid.
+In Ottoman Iraq, the tribe held control over the region of Basrah under Ottoman suzerainty.
+In 1521, and later in the 19th century they successfully occupied al-Ahsa and al-Qatif (eastern Saudi Arabia today) and Qatar before being expelled by Banu Khalid.